 Paddle your way to peace.
 And health.

 Gaze out on Tahoe or Donner on any given summer day and you’ll see a lake alive with action.
 Ski boats, waverunners and jet skis zip about like water skippers, with shouts of joy never far behind.
-Lately, however, your scan will likely reveal a new, quieter, more easy-going armada plying the local waters: paddleboarding is the latest wave in water adventure.
+Lately, however, your scan will likely reveal a new, quieter, more easy-going armada plying the local waters: stand up paddleboarding is the latest wave in water adventure.
 And Lake Tahoe and Donner Lake are prime playgrounds for this family-friendly escape.

 So, where to go?
 Glad you asked.
 Here are a few suggestions for some prime paddle grounds.